FOVEA: Foveated Image Magnification for Autonomous Navigation: Experiments

 \subsubsection{Learned Saliency}

-Our first experiments directly try to learn saliency without using bounding box priors and under supervision from just the final task loss.
-This serves as a control for our later experiments using the KDE saliency generator formulation introduced in Sec~\ref{Saliency Generator}.

-In our first formulation, the saliency map is a parameter of our network and learned through backpropagation, yielding a learned dataset-wide fixed warp.
-We test both the separable and nonseparable versions of this and report results in Tab~\ref{final-table}.
-Training configuration and implementation details are given in Appendix~\ref{app:impl-details}.
+Our first control experiment does not make use of bounding box KDE priors, but rather directly learns a {\em global, dataset-wide} saliency map $S(x,y)$ via backprop.
+We directly learn both separable and nonseparable saliency maps in Tab~\ref{final-table}.
+Training configuration and implementation details are given in Appendix~\ref{app:impl-details}. \deva{Would be cool to show these saliency maps in the appendix as well.
+For example, how visually similar is it to SD in Fig 7?}\chittesh{fair point}

-We find that both separable and nonseparable methods significantly improve overall AP over the baseline, owing to the boosted performance on small objects.
+We find that both separable and nonseparable warps significantly improve overall AP over the baseline, owing to the boosted performance on small objects.
 However, there is also a small decrease in AP on large objects.
-Interestingly, even though the nonseparable formulation is more flexible than the separable formulation, it performs worse, showing that the model struggles to learn in this parameter space.
-Also, as shown in Fig \ref{fig:direct-visuals}, the final learned nonseparable warp is actually uncannily close to being separable, suggesting that the separable class of warps might be preferred anyways.
-Therefore, going forward, we choose the separable warp formulation in our later experiments.
+Interestingly, even though nonseparable warps are more flexible, the learned solutions look nearly separable (Fig \ref{fig:direct-visuals}) but perform worse, indicating overfitting.
+Therefore, going forward, we focus on separable warps in our experiments.

-Following the lead of \cite{recasens2018learning}, we also try learning a ``saliency network" that maps each input image to its saliency map via a ResNet-18 backbone \cite{he2016deep}.
+Following~\cite{recasens2018learning}, we also learn a ``saliency network" that maps each input image to its saliency map via a ResNet-18 backbone \cite{he2016deep}.
 In this sense, the learned saliency map would adapt to each image.
-However, we find that this approach doesn't translate well to object detection in that it makes training very unstable.
-From our experiments, even with a learning rate of $10^{-5}$ on the saliency network, the model learns a degeneracy in which an extreme warp leads to no proposals being matched with ground truth bounding boxes in the RoI bounding box head, leading to a regression loss of $0$.
+However, we find that this approach very unstable for object detection.
+From our experiments, even with a small learning rate of $10^{-5}$ on the saliency network, the model learns a degeneracy in which an extreme warp leads to no proposals being matched with ground truth bounding boxes in the RoI bounding box head, leading to a regression loss of $0$.